lando/lando/docs/services/mysql.md

 {% codesnippet "./../examples/mysql/.lando.yml" %}{% endcodesnippet %}

-You will need to restart your app with `lando restart` for changes to this file to take.
+You will need to rebuild your app with `lando rebuild` for changes to this file to take.
 You can check out the full code for this example [over here.](https://github.com/kalabox/lando/tree/master/examples/mysql)

 Getting information
 -------------------